 Dissolution

-• The constitution must stipulate a process for dissolving the Club, including at minimum:
+• The constitution must stipulate a process for dissolving the Club including at minimum,

-• The votes required to pass the motion to dissolve the Club
+• The votes required to pass the motion to dissolve the Club (this must be no less than twenty (20) members or three-quarters of the club membership, whichever is the lesser).

-• A time period of financial and administrative inactivity after which the Club is automatically dissolved.
-This must be no more than eighteen (18) months.
+The constitution must stipulate a period of financial and administrative inactivity after which the Club is automatically dissolved.
+This period must be no more than eighteen (18) months.

-• On dissolution of the Club, the Club is not to distribute assets to members
+• On dissolution of the club, the club is not to distribute assets to members.

 • All assets are to be distributed to an organisation with similar goals or objectives that also prohibits the distribution of assets to members.
-This organisation may be nominated at the dissolution meeting of the Club.
-If no other legitimate Club or organisation is nominated, Arc will begin procedures to recover any property, monies or records belonging to the Club which it perceives would be useful to other Arc-affiliated Clubs
+This organisation may be nominated at the dissolution meeting of the club.
+If no other legitimate club or organisation is nominated, Arc will begin procedures to recover any property, monies or records belonging to the club which it perceives would be useful to other Arc-affiliated clubs.

 Anti-discrimination